Chamblen12/Chamblen12/README.md

 ### Hi there 👋
+Im a student at St.Lawrence University majoring in Math and Buiseness with a Data Science minor.
+I am a member of the Mens Golf Team.
+I enjoy skiing in my freetime.
 <!--
 **Chamblen12/Chamblen12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.